uw-acme/HLS4ML_VS_MANUAL/README.md

 # HLS4ML_VS_MANUAL
 ## Getting Started
 If you are new to this project, welcome!
 Go to the acme-lab-documentation repo for tutorials.
 The steps to follow are:
-- Complete Nautilus Kubernetes Setup Tasutorial
+- Complete Nautilus Kubernetes Setup Tutorial
 - Complete Virtual Machine tool setup tutorial
 - Contact Caleb to get added to the Virtual Machine users list
 - Complete the HLS4ML modified tutorial (In this repo/documents)

+If you have any questions contact me at ceravcal@uw.edu